godiard/help-activity/source/jukebox.rst

 -----

 Across the lower area, you can see the videos and if being the corresponding option checked will also appreciate the playlist, and at the top, there are options to control the flow, and how to view the current track

+Two major playlist file support added, if there are more than one song in the list then users can use previous/next buttons to go to different songs.

+.. image :: ../images/NextPrevious.png

+If you want to watch your favourite video full-screen click on the full-screen button.

+.. image :: ../images/Fullscreen.png

 The Toolbars